-I have the chance every week to talk with organizations who come back through our executive briefing center.
-They share info concerning their strategic business and security initiatives whereas learning concerning our company vision and ways that we are serving to customers with similar challenges to those they face.
+I have the chance every week to talk with organizations that come back through our executive briefing center.
+They share info concerning their strategic business and security initiatives whereas learning concerning our company vision and ways that we are serving customers with similar challenges to those they face.

 Many times their stated interest is SD-WAN and cloud, typically segmentation, and different times security operations. without a question, these are necessary (and hot) topics, however, I perpetually try to carve out a bit little bit of time to speak concerning email security, and here’s why.

 Industry data Shows Email may be a prime Attack Vector

 If you read the recent 2019 data Breach Investigation Report from Verizon, you’ll notice that ninety-four of malware was delivered via email which the highest cybercriminal action resulting in a breach was phishing.